1. The Right Brush

 2. Primer, Foundation, and Mixing

-Primer is the key to lock your foundation in place to avoid a total meltdown.
+Primer is the key to locking your foundation in place to avoid a total meltdown.
 My only problem is sometimes it would get a caked-on look with my cream foundation over my primer.
-In my Internet travels I found a great tip to avoid this problem: mix in my primer with my foundation.
+In my Internet travels, I found a great tip to avoid this problem: mix in my primer with my foundation.
 It's genius, how have I not thought of that before?
 Alone, my cream foundation is opaque and provides full coverage when I need it, but I don't always need full coverage.
 If you mix in primer with your foundation, it breaks it down enough to provide some coverage without looking super cakey (is cakey a word? ;).
 This handy-dandy trick also allows the mixed foundation to blend seamlessly with the first layer of primer on your skin.

 3. Love Your Flaws - Then Conceal Them

 We all have those days of splotchy redness, stress-induced blemishes, and annoying under-eye discoloration.
-When these moments happen, remember to still tell yourself your beautiful, and tap into your knowledge of the color wheel.
+When these moments happen, remember to still tell yourself you're beautiful and tap into your knowledge of the color wheel.
 The goal is to cancel out the unwanted colors so you can get an even tone all over.
 Opposite colors cancel each other out, so green pigmented concealer covers redness, and orangey concealer removes blue.
 A beige concealer tends to make those areas look muddy.

 4. Be A Contouring Master

 This is my favorite part of my make-up routine.
-Once you face is toned, primed, foundation-ed, concealed, and set with finishing powder, it's time to highlight and contour.
-Here is the basics to contouring - anything lighter than your skin tone will be more prominent, and anything darker will recede.
+Once your face is toned, primed, foundation-ed, concealed, and set with finishing powder, it's time to highlight and contour.
+Here are the basics of contouring - anything lighter than your skin tone will be more prominent, and anything darker will recede.
 Contouring is great for mature skin to create instant lift - for example, to lift those cheekbones, apply a highlighter just about your cheekbone all the way up to your temple.
 Then apply blush directly on the cheekbone, follow with bronzer in the hollow of the cheek and underneath your bone.

 A sparkly highlighter will make your contouring really pop because it reflects the most light.
 But don't combine a sparkly highlighter with a sparkly bronzer - there is such thing as too much shimmer, you don't want to look like a disco ball.
 Stick with a matte bronzer to provide a stark contrast with your sparkly highlighter.

 The right brush and some color knowledge will really help you go a long way when performing makeovers and giving advice.
-Be sure to subscribe to our blog so you can stay update on everything UnitWise.
+Be sure to subscribe to our blog so you can stay updated on everything UnitWise.

 Share all of your best tips & tricks and visit us on: